 Buy 3 or more: $11.00 eachBuy 3 or more$11.00

-InkCartridges.com offers compatible inkjet cartridges to replace the Brother LC3033M super high yield magenta ink cartridge exclusively designed for your Brother printer.
+InkCartridges.com offers compatible inkjet cartridges to replace the Canon 9255B001 (PGI-2200XL) high yield black ink cartridge exclusively designed for your Canon printer.
 Our ink cartridges are built entirely from new parts, and are of the highest caliber.
-These cartridges are conveniently equipped with a smart chip that allows you to monitor and track your ink levels.
-Our inkjet cartridges are backed by 100% Money-Back Quality Satisfaction Guarantee.
+Purchase our PGI-2200XL ink cartridges and enjoy the benefits of tracking your ink levels on your computer.
+Our inkjet cartridges are backed by a 2 Year Guarantee and comes with fast shipping!

 This item is guaranteed to work with the following printers: